Tiger Woods Wins His First Masters Since 2005 In A Tight Finish

 In 2017, his fall from grace seemed almost certain when he was arrested in May of that year for a DUI.

-As ESPNreported at the time, the toxicology report showed that he had multiple drugs in his system including Xanax, Ambien, Dilaudid and THC, an ingredient active in marijuana.
+As ESPN reported at the time, the toxicology report showed that he had multiple drugs in his system including Xanax, Ambien, Dilaudid and THC, an ingredient active in marijuana.

 After pleading guilty to reckless driving, Woods enrolled into a diversion program in exchange for the crime being expunged from his record.